Mehdi-AminGhafouri/university-projects/README.md

 Usage:
 ------
-you can use this codes for experimenting and learn more or use some part of the code in your project
+you can use these codes for experimenting and learn more or use some part of the code in your project